Chukwuebukaoguejiofo/Programming_cheat_sheets/linux/docker/docker_commands.markdown

 $ docker build -t myApp . # the '.' is to specify the location of the Dockerfile

 # run it!
-$ docker run -it -p 80:3000 myApp # myApp is the name we created in the 'build' command!
+# myApp is the name we created in the 'build' command!
+# in a server, use the '-d' option to run it in the background
+$ docker run -it -p 80:3000 myApp

 # go to http://localhost:3000

+$ docker stop <container-name> # NOT IMAGE NAME

 ```